Muslim funerals in Australia: family gathered for an Islamic burial in a natural cemetery

 The body is transported to the cemetery and buried as quickly as possible after the janazah prayer.

 Qibla orientation.
 The body is placed in the grave on its right side, facing the qibla (the direction of Mecca).
-In Australia, this means the body faces roughly northwest, though the exact bearing varies by city.
-Cemeteries with designated Muslim sections orient the graves accordingly.
-Some Australian councils (such as Ipswich City Council in Queensland) have specifically investigated north-south grave orientations to allow bodies to face Mecca perpendicularly.
+In Australia the qibla points roughly west to west-northwest, so the body faces in that direction.
+The exact bearing varies by city, and cemeteries with dedicated Muslim sections lay out their graves accordingly so the deceased faces the qibla.

 No coffin (where possible).
 Islamic preference is for the shrouded body to be placed directly in the earth, without a coffin.
 In Australia, health regulations typically require a coffin for transport from the funeral home to the cemetery.
 Many Muslim families use a reusable transport coffin: the coffin is used for transport, the shrouded body is removed at the graveside and placed directly into the grave, and the coffin is returned to the funeral director.